 Gold Dust Crotons or Codiaeum variegatum [koh-dih-EE-u, koh-dih-EE-u] is a subtropical, evergreen shrub, naturally occurring in Indonesia, southern Asia, and Eastern Pacific Islands.

-A part of the Euphorbiaceae family, Croton plants are known for its showy, shiny bright leaves.
+A part of the Euphorbiaceae family, Croton plants are known for their showy, shiny bright leaves.
+Having a reputation for being high maintenance, this healthy houseplant is well worth the extra effort.

 The colorful foliage of this plant has developed a dedicated following of gardening enthusiasts.